boytchev/mannequin.js/README-BG.md

 figure.joint.hide();
 ```

 where *joint* is the name of the body part to hide.
 Hidden body parts can still be rotated and this affects the other body parts attached to them.
-The following example hides both arms and both legs, but they are still preserved internally and used by elbows and knees ([live example](https://boytchev.github.io/mannequin.js/examples/example-hide.html)):
+The following example hides both arms and both legs, but they are still preserved internally and used by elbows and knees ([пример на живо](https://boytchev.github.io/mannequin.js/examples/example-hide.html)):

 [<img src="examples/snapshots/example-hide.jpg">](https://boytchev.github.io/mannequin.js/examples/example-hide.html)